 Difference Makers: Plumbing, Bathroom Designs, and Bathroom Tile

 Undoubtedly, the biggest difference maker is plumbing and bathroom design.
 Already one of the costliest and involved subcontractors for bathroom remodeling, if a homeowner wishes to relocate a toilet, sink, or bathtub within the bathroom, extensive plumbing installation will be required, causing a substantial spike in the cost of labor and expenses.
 In fact, if you're set on relocating your bathroom plumbing, not only will you need a substantially larger budget, but you'll need more contingency room in your budget, as any number of obstacles can arise once the walls are torn out.

 Another reason bathroom remodeling costs tend to skew toward labor and expenses is the prevalence of bathroom flooring and shower tile.
-"We call people who install tile 'mechanics,'" Kalmin explains.
-"It's tedious to get the spacing right and everything flush.
-If I see any twisting in the tile, I make them rip it out and do it again."
 Even the size of the tile will play a role in the cost breakdown of your new bathroom floor.
 Smaller tiles may cost less from the manufacturer but will require more labor to install.
-Dot inserts for your tile can also get expensive quickly, as Kalmin says these tile accents "can cost $12-$40 to cut per insert."
+Dot inserts for your tile can also get expensive quickly, as tile accents can cost $12-$40 to cut per insert.

 Average Bathroom Remodeling Costs